 How CBG Works in Your Body

-CBG and other cannabinoids work by interacting with your endocannabinoid system (ECS), a receptor system in your body that regulates your vital functions, including your pain and inflammatory responses, sleep-wake cycle, and mood.
-The ECS works to keep your body in a state of homeostasis, or balance.
+CBG and other cannabinoids interact with your endocannabinoid system (ECS), one of the body’s receptor systems that regulates vital functions, including pain and inflammatory responses, sleep-wake cycle, and mood.

-The ECS normally produces its own cannabinoids (called endocannabinoids) to fulfill its function on its own.
+It normally produces its own cannabinoids (called endocannabinoids) to fulfill its function on its own.
 But during times of mental or physical stress, supplementing with cannabinoids like CBG can help your ECS perform better.

 Two main types of receptors can be found in the ECS:

-• CB1 receptors, which are primarily located in the central nervous system and are associated with mental effects
+- CB1 receptors, which are primarily located in the central nervous system and are associated with mental effects

-• CB2 receptors, which are primarily located in the peripheral nervous system and immune system and are associated with physical effects
+- CB2 receptors, which are primarily located in the peripheral nervous system and immune system and are associated with physical effects

-However, CBG doesn’t bind as strongly to the CB1 receptors as THC does.
-Strong activation of CB1 receptors may lead to a high, but because CBG doesn’t activate these receptors to the same degree, it’s able to create mental effects that, while noticeable, aren’t in any way psychoactive.
+Strong activation of CB1 receptors may lead to a high, but because CBG doesn’t activate these receptors to the same degree, it’s able to create mental effects that, while noticeable, aren’t in any way intoxicating.

-How CBG reduces the side effects of THC
+How CBG Reduces The Side Effects of THC

 This is the entourage effect in action: the entourage effect is a theory that cannabinoids provide more benefits and have fewer side effects when they’re taken together.